haskell-compat/th-compat/README.md

 ## Quick Start Guide

-Let's say you have a library that offers a `foo :: Q (TExp a)` and you want to make it compatible across this version.
+Let's say you have a library that offers a `foo :: Q (TExp a)`, you want to make it compatible with the new `Code` type, and you intend that `foo` is spliced directly in to user code.

-Use `SpliceQ` as a type alias for the return of your function instead.
+Use `SpliceQ` as a type alias for the return of your function.
 This is `Q (TExp a)` prior to GHC 9, and `Code Q a` after.
 This allows your code to be spliced in regardless of GHC version.

 Use `liftSplice` to convert a `m (TExp a)` into a `Splice m a`.